neuron4/daniellerch.github.io/_posts/2001-01-01-stego_lsbm.md

 <br>
-#### 4.2.
-Minimizing distortion
+#### 2. Matrix embedding

-The idea behing minimizing distortion is to use matrix embedding to hide the same data modifying less pixels of the image.
+To minimize the distortion introduced hiding data a common approach is to use matrix embedding to hide the same data modifying less pixels of the image.
 It can seem a little bit extrange at the beginning, but this is possible with a simple trick.

 Let's suppose you want to hide two bits.
 Using LSB matching as we shown before we have to modify the pixel 50% of the time, because the other 50% of the time the value of the LSB is already the same we want to hide.
 This means the effectivity of our method is 1/2.